Preparing for a Workers Compensation Audit

 Your worker's compensation premium is calculated by multiplying a rate times your payroll and then dividing the result by 100.
 The NCCI and most state workers compensation authorities refer to payroll as remuneration.
 These terms are often used interchangeably.
 Both mean the monetary value of the services your employees provide to your organization.
 The costs that are included in remuneration vary somewhat from state to state.
 However, they generally include the following:

 - Gross salaries and wages, including retroactive salaries and wages

 - Commissions.
-This includes total commissions received by a worker and any draws against commissions.
+It includes total commissions received by a worker, and any draws against commissions.

 - Bonuses, including stock bonus plans

 - Overtime pay.
 In all but a few states, remuneration includes overtime calculated at the straight time rate.
 For example, suppose a worker's normal hourly rate is $20 per hour.
 If the worker were paid $600 for 20 hours of overtime, you would include only $400 of the overtime pay.

 - Payments made by you that would otherwise have been withheld from employees' pay as required by law for Social Security, Medicare or a pension plan